 These Waffle Cookies are a quick and easy breakfast or dessert recipe made right on your waffle iron using pantry staple ingredients!
 Mix in some mini chocolate chips to make them even more of a treat!

-Start your day off with a stack of these simple homemade Waffle Cookies!
-Or dress them up in sweet, delicious toppings to enjoy as a dessert once dinner is finished!
+Start your day with a stack of these simple homemade Waffle Cookies!
+You can also dress them up in sweet, delicious toppings and enjoy them as a dessert once dinner is finished!

 ALL ABOUT THIS WAFFLE IRON COOKIES RECIPE